 Sure, this is a Swedish big box furniture store.
 But their Las Vegas store off of Highway 215 also sells the famous IKEA Swedish meatball dish at its cafeteria.
 It’s priced very nicely and you can get all kinds of Swedish style foods and desserts.

 This very popular fast food chain specializing in all things chicken is now here in Sin City.
-If you’re from Hawaii, you have to try their chicken sandwiches; so you can tell your friends and relatives back home that you’ve tried one more thing you can eat that you can’t get in Aloha State.
+If you’re from Hawaii, you have to try their chicken sandwiches.
+So now, you can tell people back home that you’ve tried one more thing that you can’t get in Aloha State.

-And of course, Panda Travel ® can take you to Las Vegas so that you can experience these great places for some really cheap and good eats in Sin City.
+And of course, Panda Travel ® can take you to Hawaii’s Ninth Island.
+By doing so, you can check out these places for satisfying Hawaiian appetites in Las Vegas.